ericgong2005/MacBookUsageMonitor/README.md

 ## DISCLAIMER:
 WHEN INSTALLED AND GIVEN NECESSARY PERMISSIONS, THIS CODE WILL TRACK USAGE STATISTICS INCLUDING, BUT NOT LIMITED TO, ALL USER KEYSTROKES.
-THIS DATA IS CURRENTLY USED TO CALCULATE KEY USAGE FREQUENCIES, IT COULD BE CONVERTED INTO A FULL KEYSTROKE LOGGER.
+THIS DATA IS CURRENTLY USED TO CALCULATE KEY USAGE FREQUENCIES, BUT IT COULD BE CONVERTED INTO A FULL KEYSTROKE LOGGER.
 THE AUTHOR OF THIS CODE DOES NOT CONDONE ANY SUCH USAGE, AND SHALL NOT BE RESPONSIBLE FOR ANY HARMS RESULTING FROM THE USE OF THIS CODE OR ANY WORK DERIVED FROM THIS CODE.